Saharshjain78/image_optimiser/NEURAL_NOISE_TEST_REPORT.md

 ## Introduction

 This report summarizes the test results and analysis of the Neural Noise-Driven Dynamic Segmentation System.
-We tested the system on a variety of synthetic images and a real anime image of Naruto, exploring the effects of different noise modes and strengths on segmentation quality.
+We tested the system on a variety of synthetic images, exploring the effects of different noise modes and strengths on segmentation quality.

 ## Testing Methodology